 - Season meat on both sides with salt and pepper.
 Heat 1 tablespoon of oil over medium high heat in a large (5-6 qt) soup pot or Dutch oven.
 Brown the beef in two batches, for 2-3 minutes per side.
 Set the beef aside and pour all the fat out of the pot.

-- Add the remaining 4 tablespoons of oil to the pot and sauté the chopped vegetables over medium-low heat: leeks, carrots, celery, onion, and garlic, for 6-7 minutes or until they get tender and start to brown.
+- Add remaining 4 tablespoons of oil and sauté chopped vegetables over medium-low heat: leeks, carrots, celery, onion, and garlic, for 6-7 minutes or until tender and starting to brown.